GamesUnlimited/highrise_doc/srs.md

    ## **1.1 Purpose:**

-   This Software Requirements Specification (SRS) describes all specifications for the Game “Project: Highrise”.
+   This Software Requirements Specification (SRS) describes all specifications for the Game "Project: Highrise".
 It includes an overview about this project, detailed information about the planned features and conditions for the development process.

    ## 1.2 Scope: